Transportation in Las Vegas: Current service and future plans

-Currently, Amtrak Thruway Motorcoach serves Las Vegas with a bus stop at Harry Reid International and a bus stop in Downtown Las Vegas.
+Amtrak Thruway serves Las Vegas with a bus stop at Harry Reid International and a bus stop in Downtown Las Vegas.
 There has been no commercial passenger rail service since the discontinuation of the Desert Wind in 1997.
 The Southern Nevada Railway operates excursion trips on former UP tracks in Boulder City.
 Amtrak plans for restoration of Las Vegas rail service surfaced almost immediately after the discontinuation of the Desert Wind.
 These plans recommended using Talgo trains between Los Angeles and Las Vegas, similar to Amtrak's Cascades route in the Pacific Northwest.
 This plan was never implemented and Las Vegas went without passenger rail service.
 Las Vegas is one of the largest metro areas in the US without passenger rail service.

-In 2005 DesertXpress Enterprises LLC was formed in an attempt to restore passenger rail service to Las Vegas.
+In 2005, DesertXpress Enterprises LLC was formed in an attempt to restore passenger rail service to Las Vegas.
 They officially released their plan to construct a high-speed route to SoCal later that year.
 In 2009, after years of environmental reports, determining right of way, and debating over what federal agency would have regulatory authority, Secretary of Transportation Ray LaHood announced the official recognition of DesertXpress as a high-speed route.

 In early 2011, DesertXpress applied for a federal, $5 billion loan through the FRAs RRIF.
 If approved this would be the largest single amount loaned out since the program began.
 This contradicted original statements made by DesertXpress Enterprises, that they would not use any tax payer funds.
 This loan request came months before the final EIS was approved.

 Their Brightline West project is a plan to construct a 185 mi high-speed route from Las Vegas to Southern California.
 The terminus of this line, Victorville, has been criticized due to its distance from Downtown Los Angeles, the place long considered to be the prime location for any high-speed rail terminal.
 Victorville, approximately 85 miles from Los Angeles, was chosen due to the exponential cost of building high-speed rail infrastructure in urban areas, such as the Los Angeles metropolitan area.

 A competing company, Las Vegas Railway Express, also plans to begin passenger rail service between Las Vegas and Southern California, though at lower speeds.